Gamufal/DigitalStyphone/README.md

 ## Future Improvements

 *   **Enhanced Sound Engine:**
-    *   Implement additional waveforms (sine, triangle, sawtooth) for a wider range of timbres.
     *   Add a vibrato effect using a Low-Frequency Oscillator (LFO).
-    *   Introduce an ADSR (Attack, Decay, Sustain, Release) envelope to shape the notes' volume.
 *   **Connectivity:**
     *   Add MIDI output via USB, allowing the stylophone to function as a MIDI controller.
-*   **Advanced Features:**
-    *   Improve the recording functionality to support multiple tracks or overdubbing.
 *   **Code Refinements:**
-    *   Fix the bug where `ticks_ms` and `ticks_diff` are not imported in `StylophoneSoftware.py`.
     *   Refactor the code for better efficiency, especially the recording and display update logic.

 ## License